 Carrots and Habanero, who knew?

-But if you’re a fan of hot sauces, you’ll love this Carrot Habanero Hot Sauce recipe.
+But if you’re a fan of habanero hot sauces, you’ll love this variation!

 Surprisingly, the carrot adds a mellow earthy flavor that pairs perfectly with the habaneros.